Call Now Request FREE consultation - 1866-758-4529

 Several factors contribute to trucking accidents.
 Most of these crashes fall into one or a combination of three categories: vehicle issues/maintenance, driver-related, and environmental conditions.

 • Vehicle Issues/Maintenance – A commercial vehicle’s brake system includes several parts that must work together to function properly.
 Inadequate braking on large trucks is a serious problem.
-Brake-related violations comprise the most significant percentage of out-of-service violations.
-When employers fail to maintain, inspect, and repair a vehicle’s brake system, the result is faulty brakes, contributing to serious accidents.
-A report from the Federal Motor Carrier Safety Administration (FMCSA), ‘Large Truck and Bus Crash Facts,’ vehicle-related causes for fatal crashes in 2017 attributed brake systems as the third most frequent vehicle-related issue, after other vehicles and tires.
+Brake-related violations account for the largest percentage of out-of-service violations.
+When employers fail to maintain, inspect, and repair a vehicle’s brake system, the result is often faulty brakes, which can contribute to serious accidents.
+A report from the Federal Motor Carrier Safety Administration (FMCSA), ‘Large Truck and Bus Crash Facts,’ attributed brake systems as the third most frequent vehicle-related issue in fatal crashes, following other vehicles and tires.

-• Driver-related – Of the many factors that are attributed to the driver regarding accident causation, here are the top five related to fatal crashes occurring from 2015 – 2017: speeding, distracted driving, failure to yield, being under the influence of drugs or alcohol, and careless driving.
+• Driver-related – Of the many factors that are attributed to the driver regarding accident causation, here are the top five related to fatal crashes: speeding, distracted driving, failure to yield, being under the influence of drugs or alcohol, and careless driving.

-• Environmental Conditions – Sometimes, roads are designed poorly, contributing to accidents.
-Other times, inclement weather, such as rain or ice, adversely affects road conditions, leading to crashes.
+• Environmental Conditions – Sometimes, roads are designed poorly, which can contribute to accidents.
+At other times, inclement weather, such as rain or ice, can adversely affect road conditions, leading to crashes.

 Driving Dangerously in Texas

 Regarding driving in Texas, the state has several deadly highways.
-One study concluded that 10 percent of the fatal car accidents that happened in the U.S. in 2015 happened in Texas—and 62 percent of those occurred on the state’s highways and interstates.’
+One study concluded that 10 percent of the fatal car accidents that happened in the U.S. happened in Texas, and 62 percent of those occurred on the state’s highways and interstates.’

 Value Penguin compiled a list of the nation’s top fifty most dangerous highways.
-Texas claimed eleven spots on the list, with one in the top five – Interstate 10.
+Texas claimed eleven spots on the list, with Interstate 10 ranking in the top five.
 Their research found that the highest number of fatal crashes occurred on the stretch of I-10 that runs through Harris County.
-And overall, from 2010 to 2016, 585 fatal accidents happened on Interstate 10.
+Overall, from 2010 to 2016, 585 fatal accidents occurred on Interstate 10.

-Also, the increase in shipping goods has led to increased accidents like a FedEx truck accident.
+Additionally, the rise in shipping goods has led to an increase in accidents, such as the FedEx truck accident.

 Common Truck Accident Injuries

-If you live in Texas, you need to be extremely vigilant while driving because, as the statistics above reveal, conditions in the state are particularly hazardous.
+If you live in Texas, you must be extremely vigilant while driving, as the statistics above reveal that conditions in the state are particularly hazardous.
 Truck accident injuries happen often.
-When a truck ends up causing an accident, fatalities are only part of the outcome.
-Many persons also suffer severe injuries in truck crashes, and often, they are the occupants of the other vehicles involved.
+When a truck is involved in an accident, fatalities are only part of the outcome.
+Many people also suffer severe injuries in truck crashes, and often, they are the occupants of the other vehicles involved.
 Below are some of the common injuries that victims of truck accidents experience.

 • Back and Neck Injuries

 – A passenger vehicle is no match for a semi-truck since the average truck weighs about 40 tons, and a car weighs less than two tons.
-When an accident occurs between these two types of vehicles, the force that impacts a car can tremendously affect the occupants.
+When an accident occurs between these two types of vehicles, the force that impacts a car can have a tremendously detrimental effect on the occupants.
 A crash can cause whiplash, severe pain, and even paralysis.

 • Spinal Cord Injuries